How to Block Browser Extensions

 reg delete "HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome\ExtensionInstallBlocklist" /v 1 /f

-Here's the command for Edge:
+Here's the command for Edge

 reg delete "HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge\ExtensionInstallBlocklist" /v 1 /f